darianyang/ff15ipq-lig/charges/README.md

 *Note that each script will need to be slightly adjusted or have some variables set for your particular small molecule system.*

 #### Script 0
-* First run script 0, which generates the initial parameters for the molecule using AM1-BCC charges and an frcmod file with terms that were not available in the parent ff15ipq force field
+* Edit then run script 0, which generates the initial parameters for the molecule using AM1-BCC charges and an frcmod file with terms that were not available in the parent ff15ipq force field
+    * `$ bash 0.ipq_initial_lib_frcmod.sh`
     * The charges are from the antechamber program
         * antechamber also handles atom types, which is currently set to use gaff
             * if you don't use gaff, new atom types may be needed